 Time management is all about prioritizing.
 For one, that is doing more urgent assignments first.
 Additionally, however, it is about figuring out how you want to allocate your time.
 In my case, academic success and financial security are my top priorities.
-This means that I reluctantly must put my social life on the back burner.
-This does not mean I never see my friends, but rather I spend more of my time on other sectors of my life.
-This often involves a sacrifice, but it ultimately proves fruitful.

 7. Don’t overdo it